MEDIEVAL VILLAGES ON MOUNT AMIATA

 ROCCALBEGNA (GR)

-The area that connects Amiata to the thermal area of Saturnia is characterized by the upper course of the Albegna river.
-Pastures, broadleaf forests, cereal fields and limestone spurs form the landscape of this route.
-The entire area boasts Neolithic and Etruscan settlements.
+Immersed in the suggestive landscape that connects the Mount Amiata to the thermal area of Saturnia, Roccalbegna rises along the upper course of the Albegna River, among pastures, broadleaf forests, cereal fields and spectacular limestone spurs.
+The entire area boasts ancient human presence.
+Neolithic and Etruscan, evidence of an area inhabited since prehistoric times.

 PIANCASTAGNAIO (SI)

-Situated on a plateau with rich vegetation of ferns and chestnut trees, Piancastagnaio presents an appearance characterised by a very valuable Aldobrandesco Castle, the scene of historical episodes linked not only to the Aldobrandeschi but also to the Orsini family, lords of Pitigliano in the late Middle Ages.
+Nestled on a plateau surrounded by lush vegetation of ferns and chestnut trees, piancastagnaio It is a charming village on Mount Amiata, dominated by the majestic Aldobrandesco Castle, protagonist of important historical events linked both to the Aldobrandeschi both ai Orsini, lords of Pitigliano in the late Middle Ages.

-The Castle is now used as a Museum and for other cultural initiatives and has undergone a system of restorations that have enhanced its historical and architectural grandeur.
-Worthy of note are the mighty medieval walls, which completed the natural defenses of the ancient town, testifying to a tormented history of that community, affected and oppressed by the expansionist aims of both the Aldobrandeschi and Orsini families, and of the Abbey of San Salvatore.
+Today the Castle hosts a Museum and numerous cultural initiatives, and has undergone restorations that have enhanced its historical and architectural grandeur.
+Also noteworthy are the mighty medieval walls, which completed the natural defenses of the ancient settlement and tell a complex story, marked by the rivalries between the Aldobrandeschi, Orsini and Abbey of San Salvatore.

 Convent of San Bartolomeo - Piancastagnaio (SI)